Completing, filing and serving documents

 Where do I file documents

-File your challenge to a determination of the Employment Relations Authority with the registry nearest to the Employment Relations Authority office that determined the matter.
-See our contact and find us page for a map showing the registry coverage areas.
+File your challenge to a determination of the Employment Relations Authority with the registry nearest to the Employment Relations Authority office that made the decision.

 File any other statement of claim or originating document with the registry nearest to where the event in dispute happened (unless the parties agree otherwise and note this on the statement of claim).
 1